19914039/fledgeDoc/docs/source/installation.rst

 .. note::

-  Incase if you get any error installing something like unment dependency error and installation exit with error, the use aptitute to fix the issue.
+  Incase if you get any error installing something like unment dependency error and installation exit with error, then use aptitute to fix the issue.

 Install first aptitute and then install npm using aptitude.
 It may give some possible solution ask to proceed Yes or No. Enter Y